Citizenship by Investment and Residency by Investment

 Cbi and Rbi programs are offered by many countries, however when they are offered by EU members states they are particularly of "value" because rights issued in one country expand to all EU member states, in particular CbI.

-Citizens of EU countries (except to those who are not in Schengen) enjoy the "Four Freedoms".
+Citizens of EU countries (except to those countries who are not part of Schengen) enjoy the "Four Freedoms".
 Residence permit holders enjoy them to an extent (depending on the type of permit and the issuing country)

 The "Four Freedoms" of the EU's single market are: